anaclumos/extracranial/Research/pages/Dynamically Linked Libraries.md

 ---

 - also known as DLL
-- don't duplicate common code
+- don't repeat reused code
 - apply updates

+instead of hard coding references into executable libraries, keep a separate table.